Ewaoche/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 7: script  that creates a file containing the text Best School ending by a new line.
+Task 23: A script that finds all empty files and directories in the current directory and all sub-directories.